software-training-for-students/manual-editor/README.md

 The menu on top can be used to add elements.
 To edit an element, click on it.
 Some elements have some grey text that says `Click here to edit the *item* below`.
 For those elements, click on the text to edit them.
 ### Importing Old Manuals Written in Raw HTML
 Just click on the import button!
 The application will walk you through how to import the manuals.
-## The .uwstsmanual Format
+## The .sts Format
-The `.uwstsmanual` format is actually just a zip file.
+The `.sts` format is actually just a zip file.
 The files within are as follows:
 * `manual.json`: This file specifies all of the content within your manual.
 * `version`: This file contains a version number of the file format.
 This enables the application to easily upgrade manuals when there are breaking changes.
 * Other files: Any other files are image files that are used in the manual.